tylercona/project/README.md

   which will take the information pulled from the sensor in the Python code and insert the temperature and humidity values into the website for the user's display.

-  Below one can see the webserver is working on Chromium on the Raspberry Pi at 127.0.0.1:5000 and the server can also be reached searching the IP address of the Pi on an iOS device connected to the same Wi-Fi network.
+  Below one can see the web server is working on Chromium on the Raspberry Pi at 127.0.0.1:5000 and the server can also be reached searching the IP address of the Pi on an iOS device connected to the same Wi-Fi network.